 - Q&A area via MyKinsta.

 To contact a support team member, you can email Kinsta via the contact form/page.
-You can also log into your MyKinsta member dashboard and chat to a support team member quickly using their chat feature.
+You can also log into your MyKinsta member dashboard and directly chat to a support team member quickly.
 See below.

 Other notable features of Kinsta